traliach/onboarding_platform/docs/adr/004-t2micro-with-pg-tuning.md

 Accepted

 ## Context
-The fleet is five t2.micro EC2 instances (CLAUDE.md section 4 and section 8).
+The fleet is five t2.micro EC2 instances.
 One of them — the `db` host — runs self-managed PostgreSQL and serves both the API and the worker.